cerebris/jsonapi-resources/README.md

 ## Documentation

-Full documentation can be found at [http://jsonapi-resources.com](http://jsonapi-resources.com).
+Full documentation can be found at [http://jsonapi-resources.com](http://jsonapi-resources.com), including the [v0.8 Guide](http://jsonapi-resources.com/v0.8/guide/) specific to this version.

 ## Demo App